 Rehearsals: Every Sunday

 This choir is open to all kids with a voice and a smile.
-Please speak to Kim Whitehead, Director of Music for more information.
+Please speak to Kim Whitehead, Minister of Music for more information.

 Back to the top